VMware Cloud on AWS Instance I4i FAQ

 - Will there be an in-cluster conversion from existing i3/i3en clusters to I4i?

-Yes, VMware will provide an in-cluster conversion service for qualified clusters.
+Yes, VMware provides an in-cluster conversion service for qualified clusters.
 Details of in-cluster conversion are available here!

 - Can I have more than one stretched cluster?